guannan9/guannan9.github.io/_pages/about.md

 ---

-I’m always open to collaboration opportunities.
+I'm always open to meaningful research collaborations.
-Feel free to reach out at [guannan78@gmail.com](mailto:guannan78@gmail.com)!
+If you're interested in working together, please feel free to reach out via the contact form or find me on GitHub or LinkedIn.